OSPREYS: ID GUIDE TO THE BAHAMAS SUBSPECIES

 EXAMPLES OF P. h. ridgwayi

 There’s a further comparison that can be made with the two subspecies in flight.
 Without going into technical and linguistic detail, the underwings of the P.h.cs are much darker than the Bahamas birds, whereas P.h.rs are notably paler and in some cases mostly white.
-As an example, below is a distance shot I took when bonefishing out on the Abaco Marls, using a pocket camera.
+As an example, below is a distance shot I took when bonefishing out on the Abaco Marls, with a small pocket camera in one hand and a rod in the other.
 This is definitely a local bird!
 Compare with the dramatic image below it, where the strong darker markings are all too evident.
 It’s a great shot with which to bring the lesson to an end.